ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

   make clean
   make
   ```
-  This will execute the makefile contained within the same directory, converting the fortran code to an optimised form that can be read by your computer.
+  The **make clean** command first leans the directory of any module files or executables created by any past makes.
+This should generally be done before you compile the code with a new make option.
+The **make** command will execute the makefile contained within the same directory, converting the fortran code to an optimised form that can be read by your computer.
 This then generates an executable named **diffusion**.
 Once this has been done, the code can be executed from the parent directory using the command:
   ```bash
   ./diffusion
   ```